Key Takeaways

 Lastly, scams and fraudulent activities are prevalent in the cryptocurrency space.
 Beginners should exercise caution when dealing with unfamiliar platforms or individuals offering guaranteed returns and/or investment opportunities that seem too good to be true.

-It is essential for beginners to thoroughly research and understand these risks before venturing into Bitcoin trading.
+It is essential to thoroughly research and understand these risks before venturing into Bitcoin trading.

 Conclusion